On an Information and Control Architecture for Future Electric Energy Systems: New Loops in Future Transmission Systems

 \section{New Loops in Future Transmission Systems}

-Given the technological innovations and societal objectives of decarbonization and electrification, the control architecture of the future electric energy systems will need to be adapted to best accommodate the needs.
+Given the technological innovations and societal objectives of decarbonization and electrification, the information and control architecture of the future electric energy systems will need to be adapted to best accommodate the needs.
 These new control loops range from integrating individual resources to resource-grid coordination and to cross-infrastructure coordination.
-We present some of the new control loops in the following subsections.
+Some of the new control loops are summarized in Figure \ref{fig:new_loops} and they are presented in the following subsections.